VaibhavK289/Obsidian-notes-webdev/MERN Web dev/HTML/HTML Tags.md

 						        <h1>            <p>

 There are two types of elements in HTML:
-19. Block type element
+20. Block type element
-20. Inline element
+21. Inline element

-There are 6 levels of headings in HTML. emmet.io can be used to learn abbreviation that generates boilerplate.
+--> There are 6 levels of headings in HTML.
+--> emmet.io can be used to learn abbreviation that generates boilerplate.
+--> placeholder is used to write temporary text inside attributes.
+--> hgroup tag is used to contain all the heading of a webpage.

 ## Useful Abbreviations

-21. ul>li"*"4 - this abbreviation is useful for creating unordered lists.
+22. ul>li"*"4 - this abbreviation is useful for creating unordered lists.

-22.
+## Basics Sections of a document

+23. Header
+24. Navigation bar
+25. main content
+26. sidebar
+27. footer

+### Tags used for structuring a webpage.

+28. header: "<"header">"
+29. navigation bar: "<"nav">"
+30. main content: "<"main">" has various sections such as:
+	1. "<"article">"
+	2. "<"section">"
+	3. "<"div">"
+31. sidebar: "<"aside">"
+32. footer: "<"footer">"